Return to the main TTYtter page

 looks at the 'protected' value

 to see if this user should be recorded.
-Note that as a side effect of how

-guaranteed to be Boolean.
 Please note that checking 'protected'

 is considered mandatory behaviour for Twitter API-compliant applications where